beninbar/Migrant-deaths-2014-2022/README.md

 [The Missing Migrants Project](https://missingmigrants.iom.int/downloads)

 ## Process
 The main goal was to immerse the viewer into the graphical experience.
-The page by itself utilizes a clean, soft dynamic that attempts to mimic the behaviors characteristic of the open ocean: the waveform of graphics entering the page, the horizon-esque blue-based color schemes, the eyes drawn to single points of data or text in a vast space.
+The page by itself utilizes a clean, soft dynamic that attempts to mimic the behaviors characteristic of the open ocean: the waveform of graphics entering the page, the horizon-esque blue-based color schemes, with the eyes drawn to single points in an otherwise vast space.

 The first iteration wireframe provided a structure that was later simplified:
 ![Wireframe](https://user-images.githubusercontent.com/61599562/169631024-2e544c71-7b9b-45eb-b39d-25439a4f0c5b.jpg)